 In 2023, Front Row Productions is developing several major works and co-producing must-see hit musicals.

-The touring and West End productions of Ain’t Too Proud: The Life and Times of The Temptations directed by Des McAnuff, written by Dominique Morriseau, and with choreography by Sergio Trujillo are coming to a city near you after a successful run on Broadway.
-On Sale now!
+The touring production of Ain’t Too Proud: The Life and Times of The Temptations directed by Des McAnuff, written by Dominique Morriseau, and with choreography by Sergio Trujillo are coming to a city near you after a successful run on Broadway.

 Presented in partnership with London's Young Vic, the world premiere of Mandela, a new musical inspired by the life of anti-apartheid activist Nelson Mandela, ran through February 4, 2023.
 Directed by Schele Williams, with music and lyrics by Greg Dean Borowsky and Shaun Borowsky and a book by Laiona Michelle, Mandela, is infused with the rhythms of South Africa as it tells the extraordinary story of a man who changed the course of modern history.